 We booked our tour at the Boquete Mountain Safari tours office for $29 per person.
 In fact, for the same price they offered to let us join a group for their combined Coffee Tour plus Panoramic Jeep Safari (normally $49 per person).

 We started from their office early in the morning with the Panoramic Jeep Safari.
 We were driven all around the highlands surrounding the central Boquete valley.
 Needless to say the elevated views were impressive.

 After our tour of the valley, we were taken to Finca Agroturistica La Milagrosa – a small coffee plantation owned by the extremely innovative Tito Vargas.

 He started his business in the early 1980’s when he acquired 5 hectares of land located 1500 meters above sea level in Alto Jaramillo.
 This is where he began to plant his coffee trees.

 It takes around 10 years to harvest a good coffee tree.
 The beans are handpicked every day during the season, after which each tree is cut down to ¼ of its size to permit new growth and harvest for the following year.
 The farm uses organic fertilizer made from coffee skin and coffee shells.

-Tito built by hand his production plant building, and used his garage to assemble his first tools and machines from scratch.
+Tito constructed by hand his production plant building, and used his garage to assemble his first tools and machines from scratch.

 Many of the coffee-processing machines still used today were hand-built by Tito using parts from his Jeep and an old washing machine that he took apart for pieces.